DimaTivator/DimaTivator/README.md

-# Hi there 👋 I'm Dmtirii Andriianov {style=text-align:center}
+# Hi there 👋 I'm Dmtirii Andriianov
-## ITMO University Student from Russia {style=text-align:center}
+## ITMO University Student from Russia

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning java
-- 📫 How to reach me: telegram @DimaTivator
+- 📫 How to reach me: https://t.me/DimaTivator
+- 🎓 First-year student at ITMO University cse